sathrak/General-Topics/AngularJS.md

     * Front-end developer
     * JavaScript developer
   - Use JavaScript, html, and Typescript which is a superset of JavaScript.
-  - Angular is a modern MVVC framework and platform that is used to build enterprise Single-page Web Applications (or SPAs) using HTML and TypeScript.
-Angular is written in TypeScript

 ## Angular Features(build-in)
   - Angular provides built-in features for animation, http service, and materials which in turn have features such as auto-complete, navigation, toolbar, menus, etc.